Text by CLOT Magazine

 Founded in 2016 by the artists Maria Almena, Oliver Gingrich and Aphra Shemza, Art in Flux is committed to furthering the development of the media arts community in the UK.

-Transcendence is born from a reflection on the evolution of society and the way it’s been facing a serious ‘narrative collapse’ – what we have lost more than lives during the pandemic, is hope, narrative and connection.
+Transcendence is born from a reflection on the evolution of society and the way it’s been facing a serious ‘narrative collapse’.
+What we have lost more than lives during the pandemic is hope, narrative and connection.

-The exhibition runs from 30 March 2021 – 30 April 2021 with the National Gallery X launch and panel discussion on 30 March, 6.30-8pm.
+The exhibition runs from 30 March 2021 – 30 April 2021, with the National Gallery X launch and panel discussion on 30 March, 6.30-8 pm.